jjcachia/GiG_DS_Apprentice_Task/README.md

 To improve performance, a CountVectorizer + Cosine Similarity-based method was introduced.
 It worked similarly but stored all document vectors in a matrix, allowing fast cosine similarity comparisons.
 Despite this, it still lacked depth as word meaning and context weren’t considered.

 This led to utilising TF-IDF + Cosine Similarity, which provided better results without significant changes to the code.
 TF-IDF downweighted common terms and improved the chatbot’s ability to identify more meaningful matches in a computationally efficient way.

 ### A Simple Web Interface
-Not having much experience developing websites, I was pleased at how developer friendly streamlit was for developing this style of app.

-Though, before developing a the web interface I decided to neatly organize my code into classes.
-This makes the project, not only nicer to read, but also scalable in the future.
-Inspiration for the class sctructure was taken from this following blog post https://medium.com/@zarina.kozhurkina/chat-bot-using-python-classes-part-3-02fed72a975b.
-The chatbot class was first implemented which included the functions analysed in the jupyter notebook, however, a user and chat class were then introduced such that user log and chat history could be maintained, allowing for a user to open multiple chats at once, each having a history of the entire conversation which could be then further used to generate better responses in the future.
-The website was then design, taking inspiration from a few youtube videos (https://www.youtube.com/watch?v=jYY24eNTYNg, https://www.youtube.com/watch?v=j2WTq82rUr0)

-When developing the web interface it was made sure that in the limited scope of the task, it could still be scalable where I to continue working on this.

-### A Simple Web Interface